raneeny/MTS2Graph/README.md

 -e or --embedding_size: Sets the embedding size (e.g., 100).

 ## Experement setup
-The FCN architecture used in MTS2Graph is comprised of three convolutional blocks with 32, 64, and 128 filters of varying lengths, ReLU activation functions, and batch normalization for regularization.
+The FCN architecture used in MTS2Graph comprises three convolutional blocks with 32, 64, and 128 filters of varying lengths, ReLU activation functions, and batch normalization for regularization.
-For all datasets, we used $80\%$ for training, 10$\%$ for validation, and 10$\%$ for test data.
-Each experiment is run for $500$ epochs, with $100$ embedding size, a segment length of size $10$, activation_threshold of 0.95 and cluster_numbers of 35,25,15.
+For all datasets, we used 80% for training, 10% for validation, and 10% for test data.
+Each experiment is run for 500 epochs, with an embedding size of 100, a segment length of 10, an activation threshold of 0.95, and cluster numbers of 35,25,15.

 ## Prerequisites
 The python packages needed are: